Greenways Group of Churches

 St Nicholas' Church was built at the 'fole Expence' of Joseph Colborne, then owner of Hardenhuish House and Park.
 A Vestry Minute dated 7th July 1776 reads: 'At a Vestry held in the parish church of Harnish this day in consequence of notice being given on Sunday last on particular business, it was to consult a proper place to build such church on in case a Faculty can be obtained of the Bishop; the spot now thought on is infinitely more convenient and nearer the inhabitants of the said Parish.
 Paget Tayler, Church Warden.'. . .
 The Minute is countersigned Jos.
 Colborne.

-Coming to the present day, Hardenhuish parish is one of three comprising the North Chippenham Group ministry, the other two [since Autumn 2014] being St Paul's, Chippenham, and St Peter's, Langley Burrell,.
+Coming to the present day, Hardenhuish parish is one of three that comprise the Greenways Group of Churches, the other two being St Paul's, Chippenham, and St Peter's, Langley Burrell,.
 The peaceful old Hardenhuish Lane alongside the church has become a busy highway for traffic travelling between the M4 and towns to the south.
 The old Rectory opposite was sold in the 1970s but part of its land was retained for use as a car park.
 The major part of the old Hardenhuish Park has been occupied by three schools which enjoy a most enviable campus with an extensive sportsfield.